darktable-org/dtdocs/content/lighttable/lighttable-view-layout.md

 : Apply star ratings to images.

 [color labels](./digital-asset-management/star-color.md)
 : Apply color labels to images.
 Right-click to assign a descriptive name to any color label.
+The description is displayed only in the tooltip that appears when hovering over the color label (and not in collection filters or any other UI element).

 [mode selector](./lighttable-modes/_index.md)
 : Choose a lighttable mode.